This post is also available in: Spanish

-- are single or if married must be married in the Church
+- are single or if married must be married in the Catholic Church

-Classes and baptisms may be subject to change.
+Please note that classes and baptisms are subject to change.

 How should I choose the godparents?
-Do they have to be members of QofA as well?
+Do they have to be members of QofA?

 First and foremost, the godparents must satisfy the requirements listed above.
 Careful thought should be given to the choice of godparents.
-The godparent is to be added spiritually to the immediate family of the one to be baptized and also represents the Church.
-Professing and living their Catholic faith, the godparents are to help the parents bring up their child to profess and live that same faith.
+The godparent will be a spiritual addition to the immediate family of the one to be baptized and also represents the Church.
+Professing and living their Catholic faith, it is the duty of the godparents to help the parents bring up their child to profess and live that same faith.
 They do not have to be members at Queen of Apostles.

 Dr. Robert J. Matava, Dean of the Christendom College Graduate School in Alexandria, wrote an article for the Arlington Catholic Herald that explains the requirements of a godparent as listed by the Code of Canon Law.

 Could I have greater/fewer than 2 godparents?

 There may only be up to 2 godparents: one male and one female.
 You may, however, also only have one godparent, if you prefer.
 A non-Catholic Christian may serve as a Christian witness, but cannot be a godparent.